 ‘Hands-on’ in the vineyard

 Wine labelled ‘low intervention’ means labour intensive with vineyard activities carried out by hand such as pruning, canopy management, composting and harvest.
 Depending on the time of year the viticulturist is busy monitoring for disease and pests, pruning, arranging canopy for shade and protection.
 Animals are busy keeping errant weeds at bay.
 Biodiversity is encouraged along with organic or biodynamic (prohibits the use of synthetic fertilisers, pesticides, herbicides, fungicides but may not be certified) and environmental practices (water and energy conservation) for longterm sustainability.
 ‘Hands-on’ in the vineyard allows grapes to develop a flavour more reflective of the terroir, climate and vintage.
-These farming practices are better for the environment, for the fruit and for you.
+These farming practices are better for the environment and for the quality of the fruit.

 Less intervention in the winery creates a wine that is a better representative of the vineyard and made with traditional techniques such a foot crushing, basket presses, wild yeast, skin-contact (for whites too) and fermentation vessels such as old oak, amphora clay or concrete.
 The wine will be made free from adjustments (example acid, tannin) and physical processes ( example include reverse osmosis, crossflow Filtration, flash pasteurisation, thermovinification) in the winemaking process.
-Consequently, the wines will speak more loudly of their maker, their region and the harvest.
+Consequently, the wines will speak more loudly of their maker, region, vineyard and the vintage.
 Minimal sulphur may be added for stability along the way, mainly at bottling – no one likes a bad wine.
 Don’t be surprised to find your white wines a little cloudy or ‘textural’ and a whiff of funkiness.

 We all have a wine-loving friend; perhaps they’ve completed their WSET 2 or have newly found wine knowledge thanks to COVID-19 online wine tastings.
 Throwdown the gauntlet to them.
 They can probably pick a typical Barossa Shiraz, but can they pick a low intervention Shiraz from Basket Ranges?.
 Perhaps they will, perhaps they won’t, but they’ll enjoy discovering that the wine they’ve just tasted and enjoyed hasn’t been twisted and tricked into tasting like something that it isn’t.
 And at a blind tasting isn’t it fun to pull something from left field.
 Be quick!
 Low invention is quickly shrugging off its niche status.